-An aspect of our growth strategy has been to grow through acquisitions.
-Our objective has been to pursue strategic acquisitions in markets where we currently operate as well as in markets in which we have not previously operated.
+An aspect of our business strategy is to make strategic acquisitions in markets where we currently operate as well as in markets in which we have not previously operated.
 We may have difficulties identifying attractive acquisition candidates or we may be unable to acquire desired businesses on economically acceptable terms.
 Additionally, existing or future competitors may desire to compete with us for acquisition candidates that may have the effect of increasing acquisition costs or reducing the number of suitable acquisition candidates.
 We may not have the financial resources necessary to consummate any acquisitions or the ability to obtain the necessary funds on satisfactory terms.
 Any future acquisitions may result in significant transaction expenses and risks associated with entering new markets in addition to the integration and consolidation risks described above.
 We may not have sufficient management, financial and other resources to integrate future acquisitions.
 In the event we are unable to complete future strategic acquisitions, we may not grow in accordance with our expectations.